Angelo Torricelli: Biography

-He also taught at Palermo's Faculty of Architecture and during Università Iuav di Venezia's summer workshops of Architectural Design.
+He also taught at the University of Palermo's Faculty of Architecture and during Università Iuav di Venezia's summer workshops of Architectural Design.
 He has been visiting professor on occasion of the international architectural and urban design Seminar in Bergamo, Parma, Salsomaggiore Terme, Vigevano; at the international museography design Seminar at Hadrian's Villa and for the advanced course "Cultura del progetto in ambito archeologico" of the Roma Tre University; at the international architecture workshops in Naples, Athens, Alexandria, Beirut.

-From 2000 he is a member of the Doctorate school in Architectural Composition's teacher college and, from 2013, of the Doctorate School of Architecture, Built environment and Construction engineering, both at Polytechnic University of Milan.
+From 2000 he was a member of the Doctorate school in Architectural Composition's teacher college and, from 2013, of the Doctorate School of Architecture, Built environment and Construction engineering, both at Polytechnic University of Milan.
 From 2007 is a member of the scientific committee and teacher at the Itinerant master's degree Program promoted by Accademia Adrianea di Architettura e Archeologia.
 From 2012 he is coordinator of the territorial Lab of Milan-Bergamo's metropolitan area within the project "QVQC.
 Quale velocità/Quale città", sponsored by Ferrovie dello Stato Italiane.
 From 2010 until 2013 he has been head of the mission "Program for the Urban quality in Guangdong Province", China; in 2014 scientific manager of the "Construction Project Design Contract for the Yanzishan Hakka Hotel" in Huizhou City.

 Head of researches financed by Miur, Cnr and other public and private authorities, he coordinated, as person in charge by the Department of Architectural design, the urban plans for the municipalities of Cerignola and San Giovanni Rotondo in Apulia, and Cardano al Campo in Lombardy.

 He worked with a number of reviews of architecture, among which "Casabella", "Hinterland", "Controspazio", Materia, "Edilizia Popolare", "d'Architettura", "Aión", "Il Disegno di Architettura", 'ANANKE, "Ottagono", "Costruire in Laterizio", "Recuperare".

 From 1982 until 1983 he edited the review "AL. Architetti Lombardi".

 From 2008 he is editor in chief of the review "Architettura Civile".

 He is also a member of the scientific board of the architecture series published by the houses Aión of Florence, Araba Fenice of Cuneo, Libraccio of Milan.

 He promoted the new architecture series of the house FrancoAngeli, which published the books on the work of Ernesto Nathan Rogers, Guido Canella, Carlo De Carli.

 His theoretical and critical activity has been presented in various national and international conventions and seminars, and gave forth an intensive production of writings and essays.